cb-geo/lem-doc/input/input.md

 #### Cohesion

-Is the material cohesion that is used in the conventional Mohr-Columnb failure citeria.
+Is the material cohesion that is used on the conventional Mohr-Columnb failure citeria.

 ```json
       "cohesion" : 2000